 1. Small open plan living space with kitchenette – Compact Light

 This open-plan space may be small in size, but due to its pale white and grey colour scheme, it still feels spacious and airy.
-A compact round table (which is perfect for a small space) slots neatly in between the small kitchen and living areas, giving extra flexibility when it comes to eating meals or working from home.
+A compact round table (which is perfect for a small space) slots neatly in between the small kitchen and open plan layout of the living areas, giving extra flexibility when it comes to eating meals or working from home.

-The stark black accent on the kitchen walls give a stylish dramatic contrast to the white elsewhere, offering a zoning effect within the overall space.
+The stark black accent on the kitchen walls gives a stylish dramatic contrast to the white elsewhere, offering a zoning effect within the overall space.

 2. Small open kitchen and living room – Bright Accents

 In this open-plan design, the white décor and parts of the furniture are highlighted by bright turquoise and green touches, making the room fresh, bright and cheery.

 This open-plan space is small, but family-friendly, with a colour-matching table on one side of the open-plan kitchen and a child-friendly living and play area on the other.

 Chalkboard-painted cupboard doors provide a super practical extra use for them and they can be reused over and over again.
 If you don't have the space to use this idea in your own room, chalkboard wall stickers are a great alternative and are available in numerous different shapes.

 Any child would love drawing and writing on them and it will keep them entertained for hours!
 Space is certainly utilised to its fullest in the kitchen area, by having the sink inset into the central island, practical for both washing up and for the kids to wash their hands before lunch.

 This room is very well zoned and the different zones provide a great practical space for all the family to be, with plenty of room for play.